zama-ai/concrete-core/concrete-core/docs/api/backends.md

 prevents implementing `LweCiphertextEncryptionEngine` for two generic types `SecretKey` and `Ciphertext` with incompatible key distribution.

-Considering the `backends::core::engines::CoreEngine` type, it implements `LweCiphertextEncryptionEngine` for `SecretKey=LweSecretKey64` and `Ciphertext=LweCiphertext64` which have the same `KeyDistribution` associated type.
+Considering the `backends::core::engines::DefaultEngine` type, it implements `LweCiphertextEncryptionEngine` for `SecretKey=LweSecretKey64` and `Ciphertext=LweCiphertext64` which have the same `KeyDistribution` associated type.